Meralgia paresthetica causes numbness and sometimes a stinging upper thigh pain, usually on the side above the knee.

 Whilst meralgia paresthetica is not uncommon, it is fairly unusual that I am consulted in the same week by two women with severe meralgia paresthetica causing upper leg pain.
 Because it is a serious condition, I started treatment immediately, but also referred both patients to their doctors for x-rays.
 Chiropractors cannot order them in the Netherlands.

 After three treatments both were considerably improved, there was less pain in the leg and they were not unhappy.

 Mrs P's doctor decided this was far too serious a condition for a quack, and advised her to stop the treatment.
-After all he said, there is no known cure for Meralgia Paresthetica. (which is quite true, there is no research confirming that there is any effective Medical or Chiropractic care).
+After all he said, there is no proven cure for meralgia paresthetica, which is quite true; there is no research confirming that there is any effective medical or chiropractic care.
 That was five months ago.

 Chiropractic care may include some or all of the following:

-If after 3-4 weeks there is no definite progress then a medical consultation should be considered.
+If after 3-4 weeks there is no definite progress then a medical consultation should be considered

-Another condition that needs to be considered when faced with lateral thigh pain is the Tensor Facia Muscle and its long tendon, the ITB.
-The definite test is called Noble's test... iliotibial band stretch
+Another condition that needs to be considered when faced with lateral thigh pain is the Tensor Facia Muscle and its long tendon, the ITB, or iliotibial band; it runs from the pelvis down to the knee area.